Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 4870 512MB should perform a lot faster than the GeForce 820M overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4870 512MB should be quite a bit faster than the GeForce 820M in general. (explain)

-Texel RateThe Radeon HD 4870 512MB will be quite a bit (approximately 161%) faster with regards to anisotropic filtering than the GeForce 820M. (explain)
+Texel RateThe Radeon HD 4870 512MB will be a lot (more or less 161%) faster with regards to anisotropic filtering than the GeForce 820M. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 4870 512MB is superior to the GeForce 820M, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 4870 512MB is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison